Social Distortion (album): Artwork

 The album's cover features three pieces of ripped paper, each with a different scene on them.
-The first piece features a 1930s style gangster with a tommy gun attempting to break a door with his right foot.
+The first piece features a rendition of Eliot Ness with a Tommy gun attempting to break a door with his right foot.
 The second piece features an empty liquor bottle held in a drunk woman's hand.
 The final piece features a woman putting on thigh high stockings.
 The pictures are drawn all in blue on a gray background.

 Reception

 Reviews for Social Distortion have generally been favorable.
 AllMusic's Mark Deming awards the album four-and-a-half stars out of five and claimed that Social Distortion "began to metamorphasize from a rather ordinary L.A. hardcore band into a roots rock band willing to make with more than their share of the attitude, and this process continued on their self-titled third album."
 For the album's musical direction, Deming states "Mike Ness and Dennis Danell's guitars sound lean, sharp, and powerful; Ness's vocals are better controlled than ever before; and Christopher Reece's drums have a tight snap that suits both the thrashier numbers as well as the slower, bluesier tunes."
-He also states that it Social Distortion is not a "great roots rock album, but it's a pretty good one, and it's better and more affecting than anything this band had cranked out before."
+He also states that Social Distortion is not a "great roots rock album, but it's a pretty good one, and it's better and more affecting than anything this band had cranked out before."

 Social Distortion entered the Billboard 200 album charts in September 1990, just six months after its release.
 It peaked at number 128 and remained on the chart for 22 weeks.
 Thanks to the success of the singles "Let It Be Me", "Ball and Chain", "Story of My Life" and "Ring of Fire", Social Distortion became the band's best-selling album of their recording career, achieving gold sales certification in the United States.